Use Bankruptcy To Stop Home Foreclosure

 But don’t wait and worry — call us today and make a stand to keep your home.

-The Law Office of Charles Rich is led by attorney Charles Rich, who has practiced bankruptcy law in the Memphis area for more than 30 years.
+The Law Office of Rich & Rich is led by attorney Charles Rich, who has practiced bankruptcy law in the Memphis area for more than 40 years.
 Mr. Rich has guided thousands of clients through the bankruptcy process.
-He personally handles every stage of each client's case with the efficiency that comes from decades of experience.
+He personally handles every stage of each client’s case with the efficiency that comes from decades of experience.

 For a free and confidential consultation with an experienced bankruptcy lawyer, contact our office.
 We will answer your questions and discuss your options in a comfortable and respectful setting.